WordPress vs Squarespace: How to Know Which One is Right for Your Business

 WordPress doesn’t have an e-commerce tool built into the platform like Squarespace, but with plugins, you can integrate e-commerce into your site.
 If you need sophisticated e-commerce functionality WordPress can handle that.

-With WP you actually MUST use plugins, commerce is not built-in.
-This increases the range of functionality A LOT but if you’re like us, and prefer to have all your digital tools in one place, then an all-in-one solution is a better choice.
+With WP, you actually MUST use plugins; commerce is not built-in.
+This increases the range of functionality A LOT, but if you’re like us and prefer to have all your digital tools in one place, an all-in-one solution is better.
+Or choose a website platform designed for selling inventory, like Shopify.

 PROS